 Named after Paul C. Reinert, S.J., a former president of Saint Louis University, Reinert Hall is a hub of activity on campus.

-Address: 303 South Grand Blvd., St. Louis.
+|Address:||303 South Grand Blvd., St. Louis.
 MO 63103|

 |Amenities:||Central air conditioning, Wi-Fi, cable, on-site laundry, community kitchen, 24-hour security desk, community tutoring and study room, technology-capable banquet room, bike storage outside of building, outdoor patio area|

 |Additional special features:||Chapel on site.
 One Jesuit-in-residence, one full-time campus minister.|

 |Population:||Up to 505 first- and second-year students on 10 floors.
 Single-gender rooms on mixed-gender floors.|

-|Visiting Restrictions:||Students living in any University-managed residence halls or apartments may check in guests at the front desk between the hours of 7 a.m.
-Sunday through Thursday or 4 to 7 a.m.
-Friday and Saturday.
-All guests must be checked in at the front desk and escorted by their host at all times.|
+|Visiting Restrictions:||Students living in any University-managed residence halls or apartments may check in guests at the front desk between the hours of 7 a.m. and 2 a.m., Sunday through Thursday or 7 a.m. to 4 a.m., Friday and Saturday.
+Guests must be checked in and escorted by their host at all times.|

-Special Hours: Reinert Hall is closed during academic breaks.|
+|Special Hours:||Reinert Hall is closed during academic breaks.|

-Trivia: Father Reinert has his own star on the St. Louis Walk of Fame.|
+|Trivia:||Father Reinert has his own star on the St. Louis Walk of Fame.|

-SLU’s Health Sciences Learning Community lets you take courses and live with other majors in the School of Nursing and Doisy College of Health Sciences.
+SLU’s Health Sciences Learning Community lets you take courses and live with other majors in the Trudy Busch Valentine School of Nursing and Doisy College of Health Sciences.
 You'll also have opportunities to explore the health field with the help of faculty and staff from across campus or even schedule a shadowing experience at SSM Health SLU Hospital.